sagemathinc/cocalc/docs/api/directory-listing.md

-# Using the v2 api to get directory listings for a project from the database
+# Using the CoCalc API to get directory listings for a project via the database

 We assume you can do a basic query as explained in [purchasing\-licenses.md](./purchasing-licenses.md).